Jump To A Topic

 In newspaper publishing terminology, “Above the Fold” means just that: content that is visible on the front page, above the fold.
 In web design, “Above the Fold” refers to content that is visible on the web page as soon as the page is rendered in a browser, without the user scrolling up or down.
 Above the Fold is the first content the user typically sees on a website.
 Web design experts recommend that you have a clear message about your product or service above the fold on your website.

 The Anchor Text is the clickable text characters within a hyperlink.
-SEM, SEO and Google best practices dictate that the clickable anchor text must relate to the destination page to which the link refers.
+SEM, SEO, and Google best practices dictate that the clickable anchor text must relate to the destination page to which the link refers.
 In other words, the anchor text should be relevant to the destination page and not just some generic characters.
 Search engines utilize anchor text to determine the content of the linked-to page.
 If anchor text is not relevant, the page’s search engine ranking score will be decreased based on the lack of link relevancy.

 Back End Developer

 The Back End Developer, also known as the server side developer, is responsible for the server, applications and databases that support the front end of the website.
 The front end of a site consists of the pages that are visible to users.
 On the other hand, the back end includes database code and the code that links the front end components to the database.
-Programming languages typically used by back end developers to write code include PHP, Java and .Net.
+Programming languages typically used by back-end developers to write code include PHP, Java and .Net.
 Back end developers also use database tools like MySQL and SQL Server.

 Bandwidth in computer network terminology refers to the data transfer rate of a connection.
 Think of bandwidth as analogous to the plumbing in your house.
 Water can only flow out of the faucet at a rate that is supported by the dimension of your pipes.
 The larger your pipes, the more water can pass through the faucet at any given time.
-If your Internet connection provides a lot of bandwidth, data will transfer over the connection at greater speed than on a slower connection.
+If your Internet connection provides a lot of bandwidths, data will transfer over the connection at a greater speed than on a slower connection.
 This is why you can download files and videos much faster over a broadband connection than you can over a dial-up connection.

 In web design, a breadcrumb is a navigation strategy that enables the user to follow a logical pattern, and to backtrack or move around freely within a page hierarchy.
 Breadcrumbs provide the user with an alternate method of navigation so he is entirely reliant on coded menus and sub-menus.
 Breadcrumbs can be path or location based.
 They can be auto-generated by applications like WordPress, or they can be manually implemented, perhaps in a side panel.Implementing breadcrumbs enhances the usability of a site.